bauer-alex/APCtools/paper/paper.md

 The critical challenge in APC analysis is to deal with the perfect linear dependency of the components age, period, and cohort (cohort = period - age).
+Due to this *identification problem*, inferring on the actual drivers behind observed temporal developments is difficult.
+For example, changes in recent years could be explained by developments related to the period, or by the fact that the respective observations only comprise later cohorts.
-As of this *identification problem*, the estimation of a linear regression model with all three components as individual main effects is only possible when imposing additional constraints in the estimation process, like restricting one main effect to zero [@yang_land_2013].
+The estimation of a linear regression model with all three components as individual main effects is only possible when imposing additional constraints in the estimation process, like restricting one main effect to zero [@yang_land_2013].